elijahbocz/artist-portfolio/content/update.md

 ---
 title: update
 ---
-Update the site but making a change to this tex
+Update the site but making a change to this text.